jakhon77/Python-for-Statistics/README.md

 # Python-for-Statistics
-Libraries, functions, methods that are used that are used in python for statistical analysis.
+Libraries, functions, methods that are used used in python for statistical analysis.